sguillory6/aws-infrastructure-templates/README.md

 You will need to replace the following parameters with valid values:

 * `stack-name` - *\<app-name>*-*\<env>*-*\<region>*-route53-stack
-* `s3-bucket` - The name of a valid S3 bucket that can be used to upload the VPC template in order to create the stack
 * `parameter-overrides` - see **Route53 Parameters** section below
 * `tags`
   * `SWA:Name` - *\<app-name>*-*\<env>*-*\<region>*-route53-stack